American Hospital Association

 Hospitals and health systems also can take the pledge and commit to working on efforts within their organization or in the community related to health equity and diversity and inclusion even if the efforts do not fit clearly under one of the pledge goals listed above.

 Haven't taken the pledge?
-What what our members are saying about the #123forEquity pledge.
+What our members are saying about the #123forEquity pledge:

-For personal assistance with the pledge, please contact Harriet McGee, executive assistant of the Institute for Diversity and Health Equity, at firstname.lastname@example.org or by phone at (312) 422-2630.
+For assistance with the pledge email firstname.lastname@example.org.
 For general questions, please email us at email@example.com.